Let’s start with the pronunciation of this odd little word, specifically the latter half.

 “Actually, he didn’t invent peanut butter,” I said.
 “But he did discover over 300 uses for peanuts, plus uses for other things, like sweet potatoes.”

-“I read that he chose not to patent any of his inventions,” my dad added.
-“Apparently he wasn’t interested in money; he just wanted his contributions to help others.”
+“I’m amazed that he chose not to patent any of his inventions,” my dad added.
+“Apparently he wasn’t interested in money or fame; he just wanted his contributions to help others.”

 I hope they’d been inspired.